Partnering to improve youth mental health

 Center Administration

-As Center Administrator, Michelle Chan is responsible for the day-to-day oversight and implementation of project activities in the Administrative Core under the leadership of MPIs Weiner and Dorsey.
-She will oversee recruitment, selection, and implementation of pilot projects in partnership with the Methods Core.
-She also coordinates research meetings (i.e. Steering Committees, Advisory Boards), events (i.e. Deep Dive, Symposium) and communication across the Center.
+As Research Coordinator for the Administrative Core, Priya Dahiya is responsible for the implementation of project activities in the Administrative Core under the leadership of MPIs Dorsey and Weiner.
+She will coordinate research meetings (i.e. Steering Committees, Advisory Boards), events (i.e. Deep Dive, Symposium) and communication across the Center.
+She works closely with Center Co-Director Dr. Dorsey to ensure that investigators and project staff are fully informed of the parallel activities between sites and projects, support the Community Advisory Board and maintain partnerships with the WA EBP Initiative.

 Methods Core Project Manager